telefonicaid/fiware-orion/test/functionalTest/README.md

 ./testHarness.sh
 ```

-In case you only one to run a single file or folder, you can also add the path to the file or folder like this:
+In case you only want to run a single file or folder, you can also add the path to the file or folder like this:

 ```
 ./testHarness.sh cases/3949_upsert_with_wrong_geojson/